hmdqr/spellcheck/readme.md

 - press NVDA+Alt+s to invoke the addon interface.
 - the spellcheck will be done based on your current keyboard input.
 - alternatively, you can pick a language manually by pressing NVDA+ALT+SHIFT+L.
+- to open Settings for managing dictionaries, press NVDA+Alt+Shift+S or use Tools → Spellcheck settings.
 - if there are no errors, a message will be announced indicating that there are no spelling mistakes.
 - in case there are errors, use right and left arrows to navigate among the misspelled words, and enter or down arrow to bring up the suggestion menu.
 - navigate among the suggestions with up and down arrow, then enter to pick a suggestion.
 The NVDA will announce the chosen suggestion for each error while navigating among them with left and right arrows.